rombrew/phobia/doc/TroubleShooting.md

 above the fault threshold.
 Check the voltage and current measurement circuit.

-`PM_ERROR_CURRENT_LOOP_FAULT` - This means that we apply the full voltage but actual current is still near zero.
-If current sensing circuit is ok this may be caused by open circuit in machine phases or in its wiring.
+`PM_ERROR_CURRENT_LOOP_FAULT` - This means that we apply the full voltage but actual current is still low.
+If current sensing circuit is OK this may be caused by open circuit in machine phases or in its wiring.
 Also a common cause of this error is a low level of DC link voltage in combine with high machine stator resistance.